CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 #### Event Driven Approach
-Agendum applies an Event-Driven approach to reduce direct coupling between components.
+Agendum applies an Event-Driven approach and the **Observer Pattern** to reduce direct coupling between the various components.
+In Agendum, the `UI` and `Storage` components are interested in observing and receiving notifications when there is a change in the to-do list in the `Model`.
+However, it will be an anti-pattern if `Model` has to inform both components directly (e.g. request the `Storage` component to save updates to the hard disk).
+This is because it will cause `Model` to be coupled to `Storage`.
+To avoid bidirectional coupling, the `Model` (Observable) will raises a `ToDoListChangedEvent` and the EventsCenter is responsible for notifying the register Observers, the `Storage` and `UI` sub-components.

 For example, consider the scenario where the user inputs `delete 1` described in the  _Sequence Diagram_ below.
 The `UI` component will invoke the `Logic` component’s  _execute_ method to carry out the given command, `delete 1`.
 The `Logic` component will identify the corresponding task and will call the `Model` component _deleteTasks_ method to update Agendum’s data and raise a `ToDoListChangedEvent`.

-The _Sequence Diagram_ below illustrates how the components interact for the scenario where the user issues the command `delete 1` to delete the first task in the displayed list.
-The `UI` component will invoke the `Logic` component's _execute_ method to carry out the given command.
-In this scenario, the `Logic` component will identify the corresponding task and invoke `Model`'s  _deleteTask(task)_ method to update the in-app memory and raise a `ToDoListChangedEvent`.

 <img src="images\SDforDeleteTask.png" width="800">

-> Note: When Agendum's data is changed, the `Model` simply raises a `ToDoListChangedEvent`.
-  It does not directly request the `Storage` component to save the updates to the hard disk.
-  Hence, `Model` is not directly coupled to `Storage`.

 The diagram below shows what happens after a `ToDoListChangedEvent` is raised. `EventsCenter` will inform the subscribers (the `UI` and `Storage` components).
 Both components will then respond accordingly. `UI` will update the status bar to reflect the 'Last Updated' time while `Storage` will save the updates to the task data to hard disk. <br>

 <img src="images\SDforDeleteTaskEventHandling.png" width="800">

+#### Model-View-Controller approach
+To further reduce coupling between components, the Model View Controller pattern is also applied.
+* Model: The `Model` component as previously described, maintains and holds Agendum's data.
+* View: Part of the `UI` components and resources such as the .fxml file is responsible for displaying Agendum's data and interacting with the user.
+Through events, the `UI` component is able to get data updates from the model
+* Controller: Parts of the `UI` component such as (`CommandBox`) act as 'Controllers' for part of the UI.
+The `CommandBox` accepts user command input and request `Logic` to execute the command entered.
+This execution may result in changes in the model.

 The following sections will then give more details of each individual component.